 Mizette Putallaz · Catalogue 2007

-Mizette Putallaz's complete text on colour — transcribed from the catalogue Half a century of painting, Le Manoir, Martigny, 2007.
-Five movements: harmony, discoveries, vocabulary, spatial effect, symbolism.
+Mizette Putallaz’s complete text on colour — transcribed from the catalogue Half a century of painting, Le Manoir, Martigny, 2007.

-In everyday life, one does not play an out-of-tune piano, yet when speaking of colour one generally ignores the laws that govern its harmony.
+In everyday life, one does not play an out-of-tune piano — yet when speaking of colour one generally ignores the laws that govern its harmony.
 Knowledge of these laws is essential to the cultivation of taste.

 Rekindled whiteness, 1991